 After breakfast, we will visit Pashupatinath Temple and Bhaktapur Durbar Square.
 Pashupatinath temple is one of the most sacred Hindu pilgrimage sites in Nepal.
 After the visit, we continue our drive to Bhaktapur, an ancient medieval city with artistically crafted palaces.
-This former royal palace complex offers the elegant 15th century Palace of 55 windows, artistic courtyards, the Golden gate, Dattatreya Square, the National art Gallery, Bhairab Nath temple, Nayatapola temple are some of the major attractions of Bhaktapur Durbar Square.
-Overnight in Kathmandu
+This former royal palace complex offers the elegant 15th century Palace of 55 windows, artistic courtyards, Golden gate, Dattatreya Square, National art Gallery, Bhairab Nath temple, and Nayatapola temple.
+Overnight in Kathmandu.

 Day 20: Departure

 Transfer to the airport for your departure flight homewards.